 The assignments and course structure for ENR 2191 and 4191 are identical.
 ENR 2191 awards 1 credit hour and is taken by students in part-time internships.
 ENR 4191 awards 2 credit hours and is taken by students in full-time internships.
-This course is administered through Carmen and is graded on a pass / fail basis.
+This course is administered through Carmen and is graded on as Satisfactory/Unsatisfactory.
 There are no in-person class sessions, but students are expected to be present for some scheduled in-person activities, such as a final presentation.

 The purpose of ENR 2191 & 4191